hasanmoudud/geocompr/main.md

 Inspired by [**bookdown**](https://github.com/rstudio/bookdown) and other open source projects we are developing this book in the open.
 This approach encourages contributions, ensures reproducibility and provides access to the material as it evolves.

-The book's development can be divided into four main phases:
+The book development can be divided into three main phases:

 1. Foundations
-2. Applied geocomputation
+2. Extensions
-3. Advanced methods
+3. Applications
-4. Geocomputation in the wild

-Currently we are working on Part 3.
-New chapters will be added to this website as the project progresses, hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr), which rebuilds the book each time its source code changes, and provides a visual indicator that reports the build status:
+New chapters will be added to this website as the project progresses, hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr) which ensures the reproducibility:

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)

-The version of the book you are reading now was built on 2018-05-11 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).
+The version of the book you are reading now was built on 2018-05-12 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).

 ## How to contribute? {-}